Update from: 2021-12-23

 AWS Security Digest

-Don’t miss AWS Security related news with AWS Security Digest Newsletter (once a week): http://asd.zoph.io
+Don’t miss AWS security-related news with the AWS Security Digest Newsletter (once a week): http://asd.zoph.io

 Follow this army of AWS Twitter Bots: